vukasinterzic/WorkTimeVisualizer/README.md

 ## Version 2 Ideas:

 * Use Real Time Clock to improve accuracy, fix issues with loosing time.
 Also to automatic reset next day.
+A lot of space left on the PCB for RTC to fit.
 * Use better button and place it on top of the case, this is not optimal location and it can be hard to reach
 * Use Arduino board with USB-C port or a famale USB-C connector inside the case
 * Use black acrylic as diffuser, so it is black and less visible when not in lit